snrnats/doc-centre/docfx_project/pro/api/shipments/getting_shipment_documents.md

 To call **Get Document**, send a `GET` request to `https://api.sorted.com/pro/documents/{shipment_reference}/{document_type}`, where `{shipment_reference}` is the unique reference of the shipment that the document belongs to and `{document_type}` is the type of document you want to return for that shipment.

 If the specified shipment has a document of the specified type, then PRO returns a `document` object representing that document.
-Otherwise, the system returns an error.
+Otherwise, PRO returns an error.

 > [!NOTE]
 >
-> If you use the **Get Document** endpoint to get a *collection_note* for a shipment, then PRO generates and returns a collection note for the contents of that shipment only.
-Where you need collection notes for multiple shipments being picked up by the same carrier (as part of a scheduled collection, for example), you should use one of PRO's dedicated Collection Notes endpoints instead.
+> If you use the **Get Document** endpoint to get a *collection_note* for a shipment, then PRO returns a collection note for the contents of that shipment only.
+If you need collection notes for multiple shipments being picked up by the same carrier (as part of a scheduled collection, for example), you should use one of PRO's dedicated Collection Notes endpoints instead.
 >
 > * For more information on using collection notes in PRO, see the [Getting Collection Notes](/pro/api/shipments/getting_collection_notes.html) page.
 > * For full reference information on the **Get Document** endpoint, see the Shipments data contract.